qiouzao123/SVLA/README.md

 # Training
 ### Setup
-We extract CLIP features for SVA datasets

-We extract CLIP features for the SVA dataset and release them as follows:
+We provide pre-extracted CLIP features for the UCF-Crime and XD-Violence datasets, which are released as follows:

 | Benchmark | OneDrive | Baidu |
 | :--- | :--- | :--- |